 Get to Know YouTube Channel URLs

 YouTube has several changes to its channel URL system.
-Your Channel may have different URLs (depending on when your Channel was created) that directs your audience to your channel homepage.
+Your Channel may have different URLs (depending on when your Channel was created) that direct your audience to your channel homepage.

 Now, we’re about to break down three types of URLs on YouTube or widely known as YouTube URL format.